techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure Files.md

    - Validate that the restored file share contains the correct data and that files are accessible and intact.

+##  Difficulties

+I couldn't find Port 443 in the drop down list and I understood that I would need this port open in order to connect to my FileShare.
+So I added an Inbound Port Rule to allow this, see Results for details.

 ## Results

 ## Excercise 1: